jmike/macos-dev-setup/install-mac-osx-yosemite.md

 #### A. Download Yosemite from the App Store

-1. Open the App Store from an existing Mac installation
+1. Open the App Store from an existing Mac OSX installation
 2. Download Mac OSX Yosemite
-3. Once downloaded, the Mac OSX Yosemite installer will run automatically; dismiss the installer window and proceed
+3. Once downloaded, Mac OSX Yosemite installer will run automatically; dismiss the installer window and proceed

 #### B. Burn Yosemite on a USB disk

 1. Insert a blank USB disk (>= 8GB) to your machine
-2. Detect the volume name in terminal
+2. Find the volume name in terminal

     ```bash
     ls -la /Volumes/
     ```

 3. Run the following command, replacing `/Volumes/Untitled` with the actual name of your volume

     ```bash
     sudo /Applications/Install\ OS\ X\ Yosemite.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ Yosemite.app --nointeraction
     ```